jorisBarkema/svelte-burger-menu/README.md

 # svelte-burger-menu
 Simple burger menu for Svelte with CSS transformations and transitions.
 Tested in Chrome, Edge, Firefox.<br>
 Demo: [svelte-burger-menu](https://svelte.dev/repl/9fae5dd43aae48feaa1018bbd798de0e?version=3.31.2)
+<br><br>
+This package uses typescript since 2.0.0, use 1.0.5 for the latest non-typescript version.

 # How to use
 To import the Burgermenu, install the component using
 ```